this software / app work for US Coast Guard (USCG) GMDSS Exams?

 sure does.
 Having a GROL is an easy and useful add-on for any

-this software include all of the charts and figures I will need?
+Five by Five include all of the charts and figures I will need?

 Everything's included in the download.